unsik6/unsik6.github.io/README.md

 <center><img src = "https://user-images.githubusercontent.com/80208196/149631270-870cc0ba-dcf8-4630-b76d-3890f17d3157.jpg" width="250" height="250"></center>

 # unsik6
  &nbsp;&nbsp;hello, I am unsik6.
 I am preparing to become game programmar.
 I have studied programming since 2021 summer.
-So If you have time, please give me a lot of feedback because it's not enough.
+So If you have time, please give me a lot of feedback because it's not enough. and My Eng is BAD, so please give me a lot of feedback about my Eng.

 # 1. Personnal Info
 - INHA University